By Tony Barthel

 How do you shop for a new RV?
 What are some of the most important things to consider when buying a new RV?

 As many of you know, I used to work at a dealership where I handled sales and managed the warranty department.
-I tried to help people make a good decision when buying a new RV.
-I’m hoping this article helps you make a great decision if you’re RV shopping.
+I tried to help people make a smart decision when buying a new RV.
+I hope this article helps you make a great decision if you’re RV shopping.

-Here are the things I think will help you if you’re out shopping for a new RV.
+Here’s what I believe will help you when shopping for a new RV.

 Know what you don’t know about RV shopping